yuanchen8911/recdemo/README.md

+## Introduction

-`recdemo` demonstrates how to use `asciinema` and `svg-term` to create and record demos in your terminal sessions.
+This repo shows how to use `asciinema` and `svg-term` to record demos in your terminal sessions and save to svg or mp4 files.

 ## Install
 1. Install `asciinema` (https://asciinema.org/docs/installation)